Atrix256/FalcorPathTracer/readme.md

 ## TODOs for DOF / Bokeh Blog post

 * the videos are kind of large in resolution (and file size). maybe make window smaller for making videos.

+* rename compute.hlsl to something else. maybe pathtrace

+* make animation focus go farther, so you can see the point lights become non bokeh.

 ? is there a way to get focal length displayed as text on the screen?